NiYuan224/draft-liu-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

 The parameters for the Txn-Token request follow the definitions in Section 12.1 of {{?I-D.ietf-oauth-transaction-tokens}}.
 The following requirements apply:

 **subject_token**<br>
-&nbsp;&nbsp;&nbsp;&nbsp;**REQUIRED.** MUST be the Txn-JAG issued by the AS in Trust Domain I, as obtained in Section 4.2.1 and presented to Endpoint B via the method in Section 4.2.1.3.
+**REQUIRED.** MUST be the Txn-JAG issued by the AS in Trust Domain I, as obtained in Section 4.2.1 and presented to Endpoint B via the method in Section 4.2.1.3.

 **subject_token_type**<br>
-&nbsp;&nbsp;&nbsp;&nbsp;**REQUIRED.**  MUST be urn:ietf:params:oauth:token-type:jwt-bearer.
+**REQUIRED.**  MUST be urn:ietf:params:oauth:token-type:jwt-bearer.

 #### Txn-Token Response
 The processing rules and response format are identical to those described in {{exchangeforTxn}}, with the following modification for subject token validation: